Chas-Henrik/Portfolio/README.md

 # Portfolio page from design sketch

-This is a multi-page, mobile first portfolio site consisting of 5 pages:
+This is a multi-page, 'Portfolio Site' consisting of 5 pages:
 - Home
 - About
 - Tech Stack
 - Projects
 - Contact

-The design is responsive and is 'mobile first' and support Tablet & Desktop versions as well.
-Media Queries have been added at 768px for the Mobile version and 1200px for the Desktop version (using a content driven approach).
-As the site only use HTML & CSS, there is limited support for interaction.
-The mobile version do support hamburger menu button though, and the site supports ‘dark theme’ configured through the operating system settings as well.
-All images except 'project images' are 'svg formatted' to seamlessly scale to different resolutions.
+The design is a 'mobile first' responsive design that support Tablet & Desktops as well.
+Media Queries have been added using a content driven approach.
+Breakpoints have been set at 600px for Mobile and 1200px for Large Desktop's, and everything between (600px to 1200px) can be used for Tablets and small Desktops.
+Since the site only use HTML & CSS, there is limited support for interaction.
+The mobile version supports for the hamburger menu button though, and the menu can be collapsed/expanded by pressing the hamburger button.
+The site also supports ‘dark theme’ configured through the operating system settings.
+All images except the 'artistic project images' have been 'svg formatted' to scale seamlessly to different resolutions.

 Known problems:
 1. None

 Notes:
-1. The GitHub, Twitter & LinkedIn icons have not been linked to any profile.
+1. The GitHub, Twitter & LinkedIn icons have not been linked to any profile at this time.

 ## Frågor:
 1. Vad är HTML och dess roll inom frontend?
 Vad menas med semantiskt html?